Core Color V3 Lightroom Presets

 Crispy will preserve some of the image’s sharpness, while Soft will reduce some for a more analog feel.

-Here is a of Medium Grain – Crisp.
+Here is medium grain – Crisp.
 How you plan to display the images will affect which grain settings work best.
-Small prints or Instagram look nice with a heavier grain while bigger prints or web display often look nicer with a finer grain.
+Small prints or Instagram look nice with a heavier grain, while bigger prints or web display often look nicer with a finer grain.

 ADDITIONAL INFO